geochap/myjsdb/README.md

     person.age.gt(10);

     //we can be lazy and rely on the queuing effect of the underlying mysql module
-    //so we can skip the callbacks in most cases store.open();
+    //so we can skip the callbacks in most cases and not chain the calls store.open();

     store.putDocument('test', {name:'geoff', age:44, knows:{name:'derrish'}});